infinityworks/Policies/ISO-27001/physicalsecurity/readme.md

 * Use CCTV surveillance in sensitive or higher risk areas where applicable:
   * The provision of building Security Staff that are trained and authorised to operate and monitor CCTV equipment, during hours when the building is accessible to the public

-Infinity Works will adopt the following items of security equipment:
+Infinity Works will adopt where possible the following items of security equipment:

-* Intruder Alarm Equipment for designated fire doors
+* Intruder Alarm Equipment for designated fire doors (where the firedoors form part of our designated office boundry)
 * Access Control Systems including Identity Cards
 * CCTV surveillance and CCTV recording equipment (for sensitive or higher risk areas, i.e. HR, Finance and Legal at Head Office)
 * Door furniture, locks and suiting